MP Estate Planning UK

 Failing to Update Your Will

-To avoid this, we recommend reviewing your will every few years or after any significant life event.
+We recommend reviewing your will every three to five years, or immediately after any significant life event.
 This ensures that your will remains relevant and accurately reflects your current wishes regarding the distribution of your assets.
+The cost of updating a will is modest compared to the potential cost of getting it wrong.

 Common MistakeConsequenceSolution

-Omitting assets from a willAssets distributed according to law rather than your wishesRegularly review and update your will
+Omitting assets from a willAssets distributed under intestacy rules or fall to unintended beneficiariesRegularly review and update your will; include a comprehensive residuary clause

 Special Considerations for Joint Property